irshadjsr21/Shamir-Secret/README.md

 - Run the command to generate the secret. `npm run combine`

-- The program will create a file `shares.txt` which will contain all `4` shares which you can share to 4 different people.
+- The program will create a file `output-secret.txt` which will contain the secret numbers.